OliJimbo/misty_py/README.md

 - they are given visual "performance" feedback that compares their scores with a fictitious norm group (controlled by the 'usrAvg' variable),
 - researchers should give verbal reminders that participants need to perform at least at the average compared with the norm group.

+There are two versions:  misty_aio.psyexp is messier and has all functions within a code component; misty_modular imports most of the code from misty.py

-If using the misty_modular.psyexp file, ensure that misty.py is in the experiment folder as this is imported by the code component.
+If you are using the misty_modular.psyexp file, ensure that misty.py is in the experiment folder as this is imported by the code component.

 To change the rules of the task, you can edit the variables and statements in the 'End Routine' section of the code component.